khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 Pivoting to questions

-> 🟢 If you want to learn, read my answers to other questions as well, not only to yours!
+> 👉 If you want to learn, read my answers to other questions as well, not only to yours!
 As we go further, there will be cool tangents there, I'm sure!

 # Action potential and Pain

-### Session 1
+## Class 1

->  🟢 A side-comment: I sensed some confusion in some of the faces last time, as ... but we need to strike a balance between talking about lofty topics and some nuts-and bolts.
+>  👉 A side-comment: I sensed some confusion in some of the faces last time, as ... but we need to strike a balance between talking about lofty topics and some nuts-and bolts.
 As if we abandon the hard mechanistic science altogether, and jump to the philosophy of mind, or so, we will loose all rooting, and I won't be able to even hint at one certain things are true, or not true, or possible, or impossible.
 So we have to juggle these two aspects of the course - the "facts and their understanding" (like, how things work), with "what it all means", and "what the implications are".
 We'll keep doing that!
 And if you have any feedback or concerns at any point, please reach out and let me know!

 Assignment about the permeable membrane (KCl on one side, NaCl on the other...)